nextstrain/narratives/ebola_bdbv_drc-uganda-2026_2026-08-XX.md

 # [Limited local transmission in Uganda](https://nextstrain.org/ebola/bdbv-drc-uganda-2026?c=country&d=tree&f_country=Uganda&p=full)

-Although the majority of the the outbreak has occurred in the DRC, there have been 20 confirmed cases in Uganda.
+Although the majority of the outbreak has occurred in the DRC, there have been 20 confirmed cases in Uganda.
 Each has been linked to travel from the DRC or contact with a known case.
 The genomics of 16 Ugandan samples are consistent with multiple imports from DRC followed by limited local transmission.
 After 42 days without a new locally transmitted case, the Ministry of Health of Uganda declared, July 28, the end of the outbreak in the country.